bbauska/css-mastering-css/README.md

 people, known as invited experts, who act as independent voices;
 affiliated with the member organization.</p>

-New CSS features are developed by the CSS Working Group some- times because a specific browser is interested in a specific skill, sometimes because web designers and developers request a feature, and because the Working Group has identified a requirement.
+<p>New CSS features are developed by the CSS Working Group some- times
+because a specific browser is interested in a specific skill, sometimes because web designers and developers request a feature, and because the Working Group has identified a requirement.
 CSS is